Make Marketing Suck Less

 My Approach to Creating a Messaging Strategy That Stands Out

-In the 3 Word Rebellion Messaging & Marketing Intensive, the goal is to powerfully communicate the value your business creates, whether marketing to one person or a million people.
+Through my Done-For-You Messaging service, the goal is to powerfully communicate the value your business creates—whether you're marketing to one person or a thousand.

-When you leave this program, you'll have a whole new way to talk about what you do and understand the key messages to use in your marketing and sales.
-Plus, you’ll be more confident when sharing your messaging.
+When you work with me, you'll have a whole new way to talk about what you do and understand the key messages to use in your marketing and sales.
+Plus, you'll feel more confident when sharing your work.

 The deliverables include:

-- Client Empathy Map: Gain deeper insights into what your clients are feeling, doing, and saying so your message feels like you’re reading their minds.
+Client Empathy Map: Deeper insights into what your clients are thinking, feeling, doing, and saying so your message feels like you're reading their minds.

-Finally, we’ll create a Brand Message Guide.
-This documents your message in one place, so you can access it when you need to generate content, prepare for a podcast interview, or create a keynote speech.
+Finally, you'll receive a Marketing Message Guide that documents your messaging in one place.
+You can reference it when you need to create content, prepare for podcast interviews, write sales pages, or update your website.

-Ready to create your signature brand messaging strategy?
+Ready to create your signature marketing messaging strategy?

 Your messaging strategy is critical to standing out in your industry and making your marketing efforts pay off.